ktvella/KPI-Tracking/README.md

 # KPI Tracking

+**KPI**: Key performance indicator to track progress and drive actions

 A series of auto-updating Excel files to keep track of KPIs for the manufacuring floor at Hutchinson.
 Designed to identify problems and drive actions as required.
 Sheets were created to be easy to use and update by floor managers with no coding expertise.
 Note that the uploaded files are static with placeholder data, but actual sheets pull from Hutchinson databases to provide real-time updated info.
 All a manager needs to do is click the Refresh Data button to access up-to-date information.

 <img width="616" height="193" alt="Refresh Data" src="https://github.com/user-attachments/assets/43ad29c5-607f-4856-8263-28c7cc80aeb1" />